• Skip to primary navigation

 Notes

-To serve: Serve chilled with Crème Anglaise and top with toasted nuts, dried fruits or berries.
+To serve: Serve chilled with a classic French Crème Anglaise and top with toasted nuts, dried fruits or berries.
 Alternatively, good with mango sauce or cherry sauce.

-Orange or Lemon Semolina Cake: alternatively, grate in the zest of an unwaxed orange or lemon to replace the vanilla, adding to the milk at the beginning of cooking.
+Citrus Semolina Cake Variations: alternatively, grate in the zest of an unwaxed orange or lemon to replace the vanilla, adding to the milk at the beginning of cooking.

 More Classic French Dishes